Separated sewer main installation

 Benefits of a separated sewer system

-• Eliminates combined sewer overflow
+• Eliminates combined sewer overflows

 • Prevents flooding by increasing capacity